-Individuals who have successfully completed approved training courses conducted by a training provider not licensed in accordance with this regulation, shall attend a two hour awareness training course to learn about Arkansas asbestos regulatory requirements and policies.
+Individuals who have successfully completed approved training courses conducted by a training provider not licensed in accordance with this regulation, or who received training by an Arkansas licensed training provider where the items listed in Reg.
+21.1907 were not taught, shall attend a two hour awareness training course to learn about Arkansas asbestos regulatory requirements and policies.
 Such awareness training shall be conducted by a training provider which has been licensed in accordance with this regulation.